-Photographs of mimic octopuses are rare trophies as they can often be mistaken for something else and can only be found when you're scuba diving in the eastern parts of South East Asia.
+Photographs of mimic octopuses are rare and highly-prized trophies as they can and often are mistaken for something else, and they can only be found when you're scuba diving in the eastern parts of South East Asia.

 Family name: Octopodidae